June 20 to July 1, 2022 | Rutgers University

 The Summer Institute will bring together people from many fields and backgrounds.
-Since the Summer Institute will involve hands-on data analysis, we strongly encourage all participants to develop a basic familiarity with data analysis software.
-In order to use our time together efficiently, there are a number of things that you should do before participating in SICSS-Rutgers 2021.
+In order to use our time together efficiently, there are a number of things that you should do before participating in SICSS-Rutgers 2022.

 Note: even if you have an existing familiarity with R, we recommend at least skimming the R videos because some of the content may exercise different “R muscles” than you are used to using.
 For those that are brand new or a beginner in R, we do not expect that you will become experts after going through these materials.
 The materials will provide you with a foundation to help facilitate participation in the institute.
 During the institute, we will assume all participants are familiar with these pre-arrival materials.
 Familiarity does not mean mastery, but hopefully it will mean that you feel curious and inspired by the materials to practice the skills and pursue research using the skills.

 SICSS-Rutgers 2022 will be using a flipped classroom model.
 Therefore, you should watch videos of lectures before our meetings, and then we will use our time together for discussion and group activities.

 In order to prepare for SICSS-Rutgers 2022, you should read Matt Salganik’s book, Bit by Bit: Social Research in the Digital Age (Read online or purchase from IndieBound, Princeton University Press), or Amazon, Barnes & Noble.
 Parts of this book, which is a broad introduction to computational social science, will be review for most of you, but if we all read this book ahead of time, then we can use our time together for more advanced topics.